sliutwotwo/AzureLocal-Supportability/TSG/Update/ECEAgent-Slowness-During-Update.md

                     }
                     Start-Sleep -Seconds 1
                 }
-                Trace-Execution "ECE Agent service was restarted on $(hostname)" }
+                Write-Host "ECE Agent service was restarted on $(hostname)" }
             catch {
-                Trace-Execution "ECE Agent service does not exist.
+                throw "ECE Agent service does not exist.
 Unable to restart on $(hostname)" }
         }
     $nodes = Get-Clusternode | select -expandproperty Name